pfunks/TCTest/test_faq.md

 ## Can I vote with less than 100% of my voting strength?

+Yes.
 Users can chose to vote with less than 100% of their voting strength.
 Voting with less than 100% voting weight will use up less voting power, but it will also have less of an effect on the post rewards.

 ## How do I vote with less than 100% voting strength?